tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Ame unretired and transferred because they're the same owner as azure ray. dy has been chillin on xtreme for like 3 years
+**How did this roster happen?** Dy has been chilling on Xtreme for around 3 years now, but the rest of the team came out of nowhere.
+After being absent from the competitive scene since TI2022 in Singapore, professional Genshin Impact cosplayer Ame made his triumphant return to Dota in 2024.
+Meanwhile, Xtreme and Azure Ray share the same owner, so Xm, Xxs, and XinQ were transferred over from Azure.

 **How was their season?**